 217 Kildare Road, Doonside

 Those wanting to get out of Sydney and visit a zoo with fewer glass barriers should head to Featherdale Sydney Wildlife Park in Doonside.
 The zoo is smaller and far more interactive, giving kids the opportunity to get up close with some of Australia’s cutest native wildlife.
-Buy tickets here.
+Buy tickets online here.

 Best Outdoor Activities To Do With Kids In Sydney